 95. Mel recently received a 30-day letter from the IRS.
-Although his tax return being audited has several potential large issues (potential tax consequences of \$70,000 - \$80,000), the IRS agent auditing his return only identified one item that will require a modest adjustment of \$10,000.
-Mel feels strongly that the \$10,000 adjustment would not hold up in court and was surprised that the IRS agent did not identify some of the other potential larger issues.
-What are Mel's choices with respect to the 30-day letter and what factors should influence his decisions?
+Although his tax return being audited has several potential large issues (potential tax consequences of \$70,000 - \$80,000), the IRS agent auditing his return only identified one item that will require a more modest adjustment (\$10,000).
+Mel feels strongly that the \$10,000 adjustment would not hold in court and was surprised that the IRS agent did not identify some of the other potential larger issues.
+What are Mel's choices with the 30 day letter and what factors should influence his decisions?